ramki1979/OAuthSDK/README.md

 1. Any new service should be autoconfigurable, through JSON file.
 2. Supports libsodium for Encrypting/Decrypting of Data
 3. Realm database support for storing data.
-4. Create, Public OpenOAuthStore service, to store OAuth App Client secrets.
-[Open to All], if there is one already available kindly let me know.

 Currently, the library works for both OAuth 1 & 2, but need to clean things in the framework.